The Characters section is where you can create and keep track of your cast of characters, using visuals and prompts to bring them to life.

 These character cards can be dragged and dropped to reorder them.

-To change the character image, you simply hover over it, and then click when the image changes into an ‘image’ icon.
+To change the character image on a card, you simply hover over it, and then click when the image changes into an ‘image’ icon.
 Then you can choose an image from your computer.

 To make further edits to the character’s details, you can hover over the card to make the context menu button (three vertical dots) appear.
 Click the context menu, then click ‘Open’.
 (On most platforms you also have the option to double click the character card to open it.)

 To delete a character, hover over the card until the context menu button appears, then click ‘delete’.